Best productivity apps in 2021 – Master List

 Best productivity apps for the Mozilla Firefox browser

-- Infinity is the equivalent of Chrome’s Momentum.
-The add-on lets you turn your new tab into a productive dashboard that displays your most useful websites, important information, to-do lists, tasks, etc. It keeps everything you need in one place, without the need for infinite browsing and checking.
+Momentum is an add-on that lets you turn your new tab into a productive dashboard that displays your most useful websites, important information, to-do lists, tasks, etc. It keeps everything you need in one place, without the need for infinite browsing and checking.

-💡Just like with Chrome, Clockify offers a Firefox extension as well so you can conveniently track your time with one click in Mozilla’s browser.
+💡 Just like with Chrome, Clockify offers a Firefox extension as well so you can conveniently track your time in Mozilla’s browser with just one click.

 Best productivity apps for specific users

-This is our second category with apps divided by the type of users that would most have the most benefit from them.
+This second category is dedicated to apps based on the types of users that would most benefit from them.

 Best productivity apps for teams

-- Basecamp is a simple and straightforward team collaboration platform.
+Basecamp is a straightforward team collaboration platform.
 It lets you create pages for your projects and tasks and assign as many people as you need.
 There are also group chats, message boards, and automated check-ins to ensure deadlines are met.

 Best productivity apps for small business